-Similar to a vanilla custard, Bavarian Cream is a rich and creamy pudding-like dessert with a silky-smooth mouthfeel.
-It’s thickened with gelatin and lightened with whipped cream, so the end result is the perfect decadent treat.
+Similar to a vanilla custard recipe, Bavarian cream is a rich and creamy pudding-like dessert with a silky-smooth mouthfeel.
+It’s thickened with gelatin and lightened with whipped cream, so the end result is the perfect decadent treat that still feels light.

 I love fall for so many reasons, not least of which is the food.
 When the weather starts cooling down it’s time for heartier fare.
 Soups, stews, casseroles, and of course German food for Oktoberfest!